Projects

 Evaluating Consumer Confusion: The Case of Labeling Restrictions on Plant-Based Cheese in Türkiye

-— In collaboration with Dr. Gizem Kurt
+— Animetrics and Dr. Gizem Kurt

-In Türkiye, where restrictive regulations aim to ban terms like “cheese” for plant-based products, we conducted the first-of-its-kind study with over 2,700 participants to examine the root causes of confusion.
+In Türkiye, where restrictive regulations aim to ban terms like “cheese” for plant-based products, we conducted the first-of-its-kind study with over 2,700 participants to examine the root causes of consumer confusion.
 Our findings reveal that removing the term “cheese” does not reduce confusion, while clear labeling, such as the V-label, significantly improves understanding of product content and origin.
 By exploring the impact of consumer habits, familiarity, and education, we offer evidence-based solutions to replace ineffective bans with strategies that promote transparency, empower consumer choice, and support the growth of ethical and sustainable food systems.

 Tech and Data in the Movement

-— In collaboration with Vegan Hacktivists
+— Animetrics and Vegan Hacktivists

 What is the level of technology and data utilization in the movement, what are the challenges, and what can be done?
 In collaboration with Vegan Hacktivists and with insights from Faunalytics, we conducted the first-of-its-kind study to understand how our movement leverages technology.
 Our extensive 50-page report explores technology utilization across topics such as employment, websites, applications, social media, data collection and analysis, and security.
 By highlighting both challenges and opportunities, we present actionable recommendations to pave the way for a more technologically adept and data-driven movement.